rodrigoSantamaria/twid/README.md

 Initially the game was discussed in this [BGG forum](https://boardgamegeek.com/thread/2842384/wall-down-1989-2014-ts-game-4-players)

+[Screenshot of a comment on a GitHub issue showing an image, added in the Markdown, of an Octocat smiling and raising a tentacle.]([https://myoctocat.com/assets/images/base-octocat.svg](https://cf.geekdo-images.com/R6bD6NbnSrdbohP-IjG_lA__imagepage/img/5rqR31ez6eKelOG7JhKT9BW3XTQ=/fit-in/900x600/filters:no_upscale():strip_icc()/pic6874852.jpg))

 ### BUNDLE RW
 The contents are:
 * _board.svg_: a file edited with Inkscape but allegedly editable with any Photoshop-like program.
 There's a boardExtra.svg with tokens for card texts that remain in play, UE expansions, veto/ahead tokens and the like.
 * _cards.ods_: a spreadsheet with the card texts and some other sheets with statistics on the cards.
 I use the first sheet, exported as csv, with [Hccd card designer](https://github.com/vaemendis/hccd), to generate the pdf with the cards.
 * _rules.docx_:, a text document with the rules.

 ### REST API

 In order to run the server, use: